filipe98freitas/SuperStore-E-commerce/README.md

 ## Disclaimer

-This game-project it is part of the sixth  week of the Full Stack IronHack bootcamp, where in 5 days we apply what was learned regarding HTML, Javascript, CSS and DOM.
+This game-project it is part of the sixth  week of the Full Stack IronHack bootcamp, where in 5 days we apply what was learned.

 ## Technologies used
 HTML / CSS / JS / React / Bootstrap / Firebase